Chaoat/3DLife/README.md

 make CC=g++ INCDIRS=-I/usr/include/irrlicht/
 ```

 CC is a variable which describes the command used to run your compiler.
 INCDIRS describes the directories which contain header files  included in the project.
-These paths to these files will depend on your OS as well as your installation options, but will always exist in a folder named after the library (eg. /usr/include/irrlicht) and will always have a ".h" extension.
+These paths to these files are preceded by "-I" and will depend on your OS as well as your installation options, however header files will always be in a folder named after the library (eg. /usr/include/irrlicht) and will always have a ".h" extension (eg. /usr/include/irrlicht/irrlicht.h).

 If either of these variables is incorrect, change them to point to the correct compiler command and/or header file locations.
 This process can be fairly complex so I suggest reading [this page](http://www.mingw.org/wiki/includepathhowto) if you are unsure of where to start.